 This topic provides information on:

-An individual receiving instalment payments of FTB is required to notify the FAO of any change in circumstances that can affect their eligibility for FTB.
-If the individual stops having the daily care of an FTB child, they must notify the FAO regardless of whether another person is expected to claim for the child.
+An individual receiving instalment payments of FTB is required to notify Centrelink of any change in circumstances that can affect their eligibility for FTB.
+If the individual stops having the daily care of an FTB child, they must notify Centrelink regardless of whether another person is expected to claim for the child.

 In some circumstances, payment of FTB to an individual can be extended if their child is prevented from being in their care without their consent or legal authority.